 What, exactly, is a clubstaurant?
 It’s the kind of place you go to not necessarily for the food, but more for the late night debauchery that accompanies it.
 Often with the aid of a live DJ and bountiful bar, clubstaurants are a destination in themselves, which means you’re likely to stay long after you meal has concluded.
-Here now are the best places in LA to both start and end your night, presented from north to south.
+There are even some free clubs that you can get in by signing up for the guest list, or if you’d prefer a day club, you can check out the top LA pool parties.
+But without further ado, here are the best places in LA to both start and end your night, presented from north to south.

 1 Beauty & Essex